QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

                     f2 * uh, f4 * uh, f6 * uh, f8 * um))

 Notice that we have set :math:`\rho_1 = \rho_2 = 0`, so :math:`h_t` and
-:math:`m_t` consist of a constant and a white noise component
+:math:`m_t` consist of a constant and a white noise component.

-We set up the economy using tuples for information, technology and preference matrices below
+We set up the economy using tuples for information, technology and preference matrices below.

 We also construct two extra information matrices, corresponding to cases when :math:`\rho_3 = 1` and :math:`\rho_3 = 0` (as opposed to the